We were awarded #19 on this top list of B&B’s in the entire US

-Inspected and Recommended by Select Registry and the South Carolina B&B Association.
+Inspected and Recommended by Select Registry.
 We love to share the Bloomsbury News with you.

 May 2018, Bloomsbury Inn earns the TripAdvisor Hall of Fame — receives the 2018 Certificate of Excellence Award.